-Micro firms don’t use the apprenticeship scheme because of the admin burden
+Micro firms aren’t looking into the apprenticeship scheme because of the admin burden, despite having recruitment troubles.

 According to a constructaquote.com survey of 1, 890 business owners, nearly 80 per cent of respondents said they struggled to find the right kind of people to work for them.

 A regularly cited option, particularly for owners of small firms struggling with recruitment, is to look into the apprenticeship scheme, but 58 per cent hadn’t looked into an apprentice as an option.
 Over half of micro businesses said they was a skills shortage in their industry, and 28 per cent had taken on an apprentice, while 13 per cent were looking into the scheme, but the majority hadn’t been considered it an appealing option.

 When asked why business owners were struggling to fill positions, 67 per cent said candidates didn’t have the right skills for the job, 48 per cent said they didn’t have the work ethic required, a third said they didn’t have enough people applying in the first place, while 15 per cent said they would rather take on people they know.